Is Merida Mexico Safe for Travelers? (The Answer Might Surprise You)

 Merida is one of the safest places to visit in Mexico, with lots of amazing things to do.

-The best places to stay in Merida for tourists and visitors are Centro Historico (Historic Downtown) and Paseo de Montejo.
-These are the areas I especially recommend for solo female travelers.
+The best places to stay in Merida for tourists and visitors are Centro Historico (Historic Downtown), Paseo de Montejo, and North Merida.

 Located in the north part of the city, you’ll find larger homes and townhomes in areas including Montes de Ame and Francisco de Montejo.